flatcar-archive/flatcar-docs/os/booting-on-cloudstack.md

   * **Hypervisor**: The supported hypervisors are listed.
 Select the desired one.
   * **Format**: The format of the template upload file, such as VHD or OVA.
   * **Extractable**: Choose Yes if the template is available for extraction.
 If this option is selected, end users can download a full image of a template.
   * **Public**: Choose Yes to make this template accessible to all users of this CloudStack installation.
 The template will appear in the Community Templates list.
-See [Container Linux Templates](#coreos-container-linux-templates).
+See [Flatcar Linux Templates](#coreos-container-linux-templates).
   * **Featured**: Choose Yes if you would like this template to be more prominent for users to select.
 The template will appear in the Featured Templates list.
 Only an administrator can make a template Featured.

 Alternatively, the [registerTemplate API][register-template-api] can also be used.

 ### Flatcar Linux templates

-Apache CloudStack community created [Container Linux templates][coreos-templates] are currently available for XenServer, KVM, VMware and HyperV hypervisors.
+Apache CloudStack community created [Flatcar Linux templates][coreos-templates] are currently available for XenServer, KVM, VMware and HyperV hypervisors.

 ### Deploy Flatcar Linux instance